Responsible Elections

 Independent Commissions should decide congressional districts to prevent partisan gerrymandering and create more competitive and representative districts.

-8 states use independent commissions to draw congressional maps shown below.
+8 states use Independent Commissions to draw congressional maps shown below.

 The majority of states use 1 of 2 types of redistricting methods: